The information obtained here should not replace consultation with a physician. All medical information, procedures, drug

 There may be periods of days or even years where the person does not chew.

-Symptoms are often worse when the person is stressed, bored distracted or excited.
+Chewing is often worse when the person is stressed, bored or excited.

-Chewing sometimes subsides when the person is lying down and may not be present during sleep.
+Chewing usually subsides when lying down and is generally not present during sleep.
+There are exceptions to this.

 For more information please click on the links above